+This section describes the recommendations for creating provisioning objects on the FlashArray.
+The FlashArray vSphere Web Client Plugin automates all of the following tasks.
 The FlashArray has two object types for volume provisioning, hosts and host groups:

-In the example below, the ESXi host has two online Fibre Channel HBAs with WWPNs of 21:00:00:0e:1e:1e:7b:e0 and 21:00:00:0e:1e:1e:7b:e1
+In the following example, the ESXi host has two online Fibre Channel HBAs with WWPNs of 21:00:00:0e:1e:1e:7b:e0 and 21:00:00:0e:1e:1e:7b:e1

 Every ESXi host that is in the cluster should have a corresponding host (as described above) that is added to a host group.
 The host group and its respective cluster should have the same number of hosts.
-It is recommended to not have more or less hosts in the host group as is in the cluster.
+We recommend the same number of hosts in the host group as is in the cluster.
 While it is supported to have an unmatching count, it makes cluster-based provisioning simpler, and a variety of orchestration integrations require these to match.

-BEST PRACTICE: Match FlashArray hosts groups with vCenter clusters.
+As a best practice, match FlashArray hosts groups with vCenter clusters.